oleksandr-romashko/example_alembic/README.md

 This will add sample data to the to database tables.

+> **Note**: To rerun `seeds.py`, you'll need to delete `data/mynotes.db` file and initialize the database (previous step) again.

 ## ▶️ Run the App

 ### 1. Run the sample query

+> **Note**: Make sure your database file exists under `data/` before querying using `main.py`.

 ```bash
 poetry run python ./src/main.py
 ```

-## 📝 Notes

-* `.gitkeep` is used to keep the `data/` directory in Git, though the actual database file is `.gitignored`.
-* Make sure your database file exists under `data/` before querying using `main.py`.
-* To rerun `seeds.py`, you'll need to clear the DB or add duplicate handling.
-* This project is meant for learning purposes and can be extended into a full app.
+This will show current notes data, filtered by "food" and "cooking" tags and shown in JSON format for easy reading.

 ## ⚙️ Requirements